 RETURN TO IN-SCHOOL CLASSES UNDER SCENARIO 1

-On July 20, 2020, the Government of Alberta announced that students will return to in-school classes under Scenario 1, with near-normal daily operations and added health measures.
-This means that daily in-school classes for all NGPS students will resume on Wednesday, September 2, 2020.
+On July 20, 2020, the Government of Alberta announced that students would return to in-school classes under Scenario 1, with near-normal daily operations and added health measures.
+Daily in-school classes for all NGPS students resumed on Wednesday, September 2, 2020.

 Scenario 1 includes several provincial safety strategies aimed at reducing the potential spread of COVID-19.
 In general, these strategies include:

 - use of cohorts

 - having staff and students stay home when ill

 NGPS 2020-21 COVID-19 RE-ENTRY HANDBOOK

 The Northern Gateway Public Schools 2020-21 COVID-19 Re-entry Handbook outlines in detail the strategies and health measures NGPS will implement to support the health and safety of our students and staff.
 Important guidelines around screening for illness, hand washing, physical distancing where possible, cleaning and disinfecting, cohorts and personal protective equipment (PPE) can be found within the Handbook.
 Each school will follow this Handbook and also build school-specific information to best fit their community.

 ALBERTA GOVERNMENT ANNOUNCES NEW SERIES OF ENHANCED COVID-19 HEALTH MEASURES